Come and test your physical and mental abilities as you navigate through the greater Richmond area.

-This adventure race is a multi-sport event that will test not only your speed, but also your capacity to work as a team, read a map and compass, make the right decisions, and endure on a course designed by Richmond ASR (2014 USARA Open Division National Champions).
-Plan to spend 4 hours riding, running, and paddling, from an undisclosed start line to the finish line in the middle of Dominion Energy Riverrock!
+This adventure race is a multi-sport event that will test not only your speed, but also your capacity to work as a team, read a map and compass, make the right decisions, and endure on a course designed by Central Virginia Orienteering Club.
+Plan to spend 4-5 hours riding, running, and paddling from a to be announced location – the in between will remain a secret until race day!

 Cost & Registration

-Includes: paddling gear for race day (boats, PFDs and paddles), a cool event t-shirt, post-race beer or soda, and a free concert.
+Includes: paddling gear for race day (boats, PFDs, and paddles), a cool event t-shirt, and drink ticket*.
+Registration closes on Wednesday, May 18.

 Packet Pick Up